The free marketing you’re missing on Google My Business

 Here’s an off-the-cuff video I recently made to say thanks to all those cheerleaders who have been on the bus with me.
 I didn’t list anyone by name (other than the family) – there are just too many.

-Leave energy vampires in the dust
+Leave energy vampires

 Just because I had a busload (fleet?) of support, that didn’t mean it was always sunny and 70 on the highway.
 On one occasion, I took time out of my crazed schedule to catch up with an old acquaintance.
 Who nearly sucked the life out of me and my dream.